Skip to main content

 *Regressor = In statistical analysis and machine learning, a regressor is an independent variable (or predictor variable) used in a regression analysis to predict the outcome or dependent variable.
 It provides information about the relationship between an input and an output, helping models to make forecasts or understand patterns.
 Examples include factors like fertilizer levels to predict crop yield, or a company's marketing budget to predict sales.

-- Automatic predictive update of your Rolling Forecast
+- Automatic ongoing predictive update of your Rolling Forecast

 Anomaly detection: